Pull up a barstool and sip on a craft cocktail at these six Tucson waterholes. | By Edie Jarolim

 With footrests made of a length of 1890s rail track and studs on its metal siding resembling boxcar rivets, the polished zinc bar is the perfect backdrop for the restaurant’s most popular cocktail: Maynard’s Manhattan.
 Its key ingredient is Buffalo Trace bourbon infused with vanilla beans and orange peels, and is aged in a Buffalo Trace barrel.
 Equal attention is paid to the garnish: Italian Amarena cherries, and soaked in cognac for 30 days.
 Like to drink your dessert?
 The White Chocolate Martini, made with Stoli Vanilla and Godiva White Chocolate liqueur, packs a sweet punch.

-Just across the underpass that connects downtown with Fourth Avenue, a popular dining and drinking drag near The University of Arizona, The Coronet has a similarly retro ambience—and a similarly interesting history.
+Just across downtown near Tucson Convention Center, a popular dining and drinking drag, The Coronet has a similarly retro ambience—and a similarly interesting history.
 The restaurant formerly hosted guests of the 1928 Coronado Hotel.
 The painstaking restoration included installing a bistro classic floor with encaustic tiles arrayed in intricate fleur-de-lis patterns and a 1906 bar from a small Arizona town.

 The cocktails produced behind that bar pay similar attention to detail.
 The wonderfully simple but potent Vesper, for example, blends gin, vodka, and Lillet, while the Old Fashioned has just the right proportions of bourbon, bitters, and simple syrup.
 Other drinks have more whimsical names, but don’t be deterred.
 The Rabbi Slept Late, for example—Bols Genever Gin, Velvet Falernum, lemon, almond milk, vanilla simple syrup, and a dash of nutmeg—is seriously good.
 So are such happy hour nibbles and snacks as warm olives, bruschettas, and housemade patés.